 Health & Allergies

-When we are planning your safari package with you, we’ll ask about things like diet and allergies to make sure all preparations are in place.
+When we are planning a safari with you, we’ll ask about things like diet and allergies to make sure all preparations are in place.
 We also advise that you talk to your doctor for some professional guidance.

 Here are some helpful tips.